diogobor/Scout/README.md

       <img width="55%" alt="image" src="https://github.com/diogobor/Scout/assets/7681148/d4e583ab-80ab-40ef-aa58-e2a473f506ea"><br/>
       <b>Figure 10e: List of Residue Pairs from a specific PPI.</b>
       </p>
-      &emsp;2.3.1 <b>Filter results</b>: results contain FDR filtered identifications on all levels – in the graphical user interface, personal filters can be applied:</br>
+      &emsp;2.3.1 <b>Filter results</b>: Results contain FDR filtered identifications on all levels – in the graphical user interface, personal filters can be applied:</br>
       &emsp;&emsp;2.3.1.1. <b><i>CSM level</i></b>: In this tab (<b>Figure 9</b>), the CSMs are displayed according to the specified filter parameters.</br>
       &emsp;&emsp;&emsp;&emsp;2.3.1.1.1 <i>Scan</i>: Specify the scan number to be displayed.</br>
       &emsp;&emsp;&emsp;&emsp;2.3.1.1.2 <i>Score</i>: Specify the score cutoff.
 All CSMs with a score greater than ‘<i>Score</i>’ will be displayed.</br>